Estimated reading time: 5 minutes

 As I already mentioned, the swimming movement of a crested gecko is similar to its natural movement on the land and trees.
 They can also use their tails for propelling a bit more in the water.
 Crested geckos are quite good at swimming but won’t win any prizes as a fast or elegant swimmer, as other more aquatic reptiles would.
 They’re more practical and instinctive swimmers.

-- stress and possibly a tail loss,
+- stress and perhaps a tail loss,

 - in severe cases: drowning and death of your crested gecko,